christopherhan920/identify_dance_move/README.md

 Recommended to download Miniconda (and Git is required if you don't have it already).
 Once you have conda installed, run

-> conda env install -f environment.yml
+> conda env create -f environment.yml

 This will set up a conda environment for you.